-Affordable plans: Its in-home system goes for as low as $19.95 per month, making Bay Alarm Medical one of the most budget-friendly medical alerts.
+Affordable plans: Its in-home system goes for as low as $21.95 per month, making Bay Alarm Medical one of the most affordable medical alerts.

 Straightforward equipment: From its smartwatch to its GPS-enabled medical alerts, Bay Alarm has some high-tech equipment.
 Still, all of its devices are user-friendly, and easy to both install and use.

 30-day trial period: For people unsure whether Bay Alarm is right for them, the company offers a 30-day trial period, during which you can return your device and receive a full refund.
 No long-term contracts here!

 Bay Alarm Medical Cons